-When people realize that a disability — their own or a loved one's — is going to be permanent, they may express a variety of reactions from shock to fear to grief to anger.
-There is no "right" way to respond.
-People generally react according to what the disability means to them and just how much it is going to affect or change their lives.
-Generally speaking, those who accept and make adjustments for their new reality will have an easier time coping.
-If you've developed a disability, acknowledge your limitations, but concentrate on what you can do and how you can adapt to do even more.
+Generally, those who accept and make adjustments for their new reality will have an easier time coping.
+If you've developed a disability, acknowledge your limitations but concentrate on what you can do and what you can adapt to do.
 Set realistic goals, and approach life as a challenge, not an effort.

-A disability often requires changes in how a person lives, works, travels or spends free time.
-If you've developed a disability, you may need physical or occupational therapy.
-You may also have to make adjustments to your daily routine.
-Perhaps you have to find a new living arrangement or change jobs or hobbies.
+If you've developed a disability, you may need to make adjustments to your daily routine.
+Perhaps you have to find a new living arrangement or change jobs.
 Maybe you need to make structural changes to your home.
 An occupational therapist can help you with these changes.
-If your doctor agrees, ask him or her to recommend one.

-Keep in mind that community services and household help may make the difference that enables you to continue living at home.
-Examples of help that's available are:
+Community services and household help may make the difference that enables you to continue living at home.
+Examples of help include: